Cape Cod catboat

 The mast was in good shape but took extensive refinishing.
 That's a custom radar mount.
 The lapstrake boat behind it, well that's another story.

-For the past year and a half we have been working on this exciting project.
 What started out to be a moderate job turned in to a total rebuild.
 Rachel is a large 25' cruising catboat built in 1935 by Crosby Yacht Building of Osterville, Mass.
 She will be re-christened Sea Robin.

 Rachel in the shop.
 Let's open her up.